JRC1995/Dynamic-Memory-Network-Plus/README.md

 I trained the model for a few iterations (one story per iteration) on solely induction tasks from [bAbi-tasks dataset](https://research.fb.com/downloads/babi/).
 Some of the iterations with predicated and target outputs are visible in the ipynb file.
 However, training is far from complete.

-The model wasn't tested on validation or test data set.
+This particular implementation of the model wasn't tested on validation or test data set.